shsyss/easychangedirectory/README.md

 ## After this

 - Complete the above
+- To be able to do the same with cd
 - Image Preview
 - Bug: Highlight shifted when moving left or right during search
+- Bug: Search suggestions are displayed from the index prior to the search
+- Bug: Skip move does not work properly
 - Bug: If the file content has a path, only the file name is displayed